ndchian/Crowdfunding_ETL/README.md

 * Clean and then export the DataFrame as contacts.csv as saved within the Resources folder for this GitHub repository.

 ## Creating the Crowdfunding Database
-1. Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks to an external site (ours can be found under the Deliverables heading).
+1. Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks to an external site (ours can be found under the Key Results heading).

 2. Use the information from the ERD to create a table schema for each CSV file.
 * Note: Remember to specify the data types, primary keys, foreign keys, and other constraints.